Michi441/RedditOnRails/README.md

 # RedditOnRails

-RedditOnRails 5.1 is an open source project, that uses core mechanics together with a few gems in order to achieve a almost production ready Reddit Clone.
+RedditOnRails 5.2 is an open source project, that uses core mechanics together with a few gems in order to achieve a full working application.

-* Rails version: 5.1.9
+* Rails version: 5.2.0

-* System dependencies
+* DB: Sqlite3

-* Configuration
+* Ruby version: 2.4.2p198

 * Database creation